Zhykos/cool-tools/ErrorUseCase/README.md

 - step 04: log the error, server side
 - step 05: create traceId-ish
 - step 06: add OpenTelemetry auto-instrumentation in frontend
+- step 07: use real OpenTelemetry span in frontend and the logs now have the traceId